F21AS-Edinburgh-CW5/Advanced-Software-Engineering-Assignment/README.md

 ### Main Components

 **SharedOrderQueue**
 Stores customer orders waiting to be processed using `synchronized`, `wait()`, and `notifyAll()`.
+Also holds a separate `PriorityQueue` for online orders.

 **ProducerThread**
-Loads and groups order records, then adds them to the queue.
+Loads and groups order records, then adds them to the queue at timed intervals.

+**OnlineOrderProducerThread**
+Reads online orders from `data/online_orders.csv` and submits them to the priority queue inside `SharedOrderQueue`.

 **ServingStaffWorker**
 Takes orders from the queue and processes them.
+Checks the online queue first.
+Supports clean shutdown via a `volatile boolean shouldStop` flag.

 **SimulationManager**
-Starts the simulation, creates workers, and handles shutdown.
+Starts the simulation, creates workers, supports dynamic staff addition and removal, and handles shutdown.

+**SimulationService**
+Maintains observer lists (`QueueObserver`, `ServerObserver`) and distributes `SimulationSnapshot` updates to the GUI.

+**SimulationController**
+MVC Controller: connects GUI Start/Stop actions to `SimulationManager` and registers GUI panels as observers.

+**SimulationConfig**
+Holds `volatile double speedMultiplier` (range 0.25–4.0).
+All `Thread.sleep()` durations are divided by this value at runtime.

 **EventLogger**
 Records simulation events.
-Implemented as a Singleton.
+Implemented as a Singleton using the Bill Pugh static inner holder pattern.
+Writes to `simulation_log.txt` on exit.

 **Supporting Models**

 * `CustomerOrder`
+* `OnlineOrder`
 * `ServingStaff`
 * `SimulationSnapshot`
 * `StaffStatus`